Gibranium/Gibranium.github.io/passing/README.md

 # Passes related notebooks
-This is the folder in which you can find all the notebooks of my passes related notebooks, and visualizatons.
+This folder contains all notebooks related to passes and their visualizations.

 - [Pass Sonar Notebook](https://gibranium.github.io/passing/PASSES-SONAR.html)
 - Examples: